rafet2005/test-repo2/chipseq_test.md

 bowtie2-build genoem_chr1.fa Trout_genome
 ```
-verify that you have six new files using ls command
+verify that you have six new files using the ls command

   - **Perform alignment of reads to the genome using Bowtie2**

   - Next, we will align the reads to the reference genome.

-Move to the data/map directory using cd command
+Move to the data/map directory using the cd command
 ```
 cd ../data/map/
 ```

-Execute the following command (10 minutes) make sure you change the input file name the correct input name
+Execute the following command (10 minutes); make sure you change the input file name to the correct input name
 repeat this command for all five fastq files.